patrickweng7/vip/Notebook-Vincent-Huang.md

 Looks like the contract_arls method is in a try except block and if it encounters an error it just ignores it?

+- Bug causing the crashes has been identified
+    - Contract ARLs method wasn't properly updating arities of the node(s) surrounding the contracted ARL
+        - Example
+        - ```
+             (node 0, arity 2)
+                   /  \
+          (node 1, arity 0) (node 2, arity 0)
+          ```

+        - ```
+             (ARL, arity 2)
+                    \
+                   (node 2, arity 0)
+        ```
+        - Caused a list index out of bounds error whenever an individual containing such an arl was iterated through in mating, mutating, inserting modify learner, finding all subtrees, etc
+        - Large chunk of code just wrapped in a try except block
+- Problem with add_all_subtrees method
+    - The current ARL creation code stores all possible subtrees in memory and randomly chooses a number of them, weighted based on its "goodness" (fitness of individual the ARL was created from)
+    - This causes problems with decently sized individuals (eg, length of 82 and depth of 6)
+    - Python really doesn't like this, grinds to a halt.
+Could be running out of memory or just taking a really long time to find all subtrees.
+    - Workaround: Don't consider individuals above a certain size for ARLs
+    - Future solution: Refactor code to generate ARLs as the subtrees are found
+- Mnist team working through getting everyone on PACE-ICE to do runs
+    - There was some ambiguity in the instructions which caused some confusion

 |Task|Status|Assigned Date|Due Date|Date Completed|
 |----|------|-------------|--------|--------------|